 Save off-leash dog access!

-On April 23, 2025 the Minnetonka Park Board approved the existing Purgatory Park Master Plan with the addition of barriers/fencing along the east primary trail (to reduce unwanted dog interactions).
-The park board voted 5-2 to present the Purgatory Master Plan to City Council May 5th.
-Great news for us!
+On April 23, 2025 Minnetonka Park Board approved the existing Purgatory Park Master Plan with the addition of barriers/fencing along the east primary trail (to reduce unwanted dog interactions).
+The park board voted 5-2 to present the this plan to City Council.
+This seemed like great news.

 Make your voice heard!